 Are funeral plans worth it?

-Funeral plans are worth it if you are completely clear on what is included in your plan and that the provider is registered with the Funeral Planning Authority so you can be reassured that your money is held securely.
+Funeral plans may be worth it as long as you are clear on what is included in your plan and that the provider is registered with the Funeral Planning Authority so your money is held securely.

 What should I do now?